NON-STATE ACTORS IN EDUCATION

 Homeschooling

-Homeschooling is legal in Dominica and regulated under the Art.
-79 from the Education Act.
-The Parent or tutor must register their children with the Chief Education Officer on an annual basis and submit three months before starting home education an education plan based on the guiding principles stated by the Ministry.
-If homeschool standards are not being met, the Chief of Education Officer can terminate the homeschooling program.
+Homeschooling is legal and regulated under the Education Act (Article 79).
+Parent or tutors must register their child with the Chief Education Officer on an annual basis and submit an education plan based on the guiding principles set by the Ministry.
+If homeschooling standards are not met, the Chief of Education Officer has the authority to terminate the homeschooling program.

 Market contracted (Voucher schools)